fleetdm/fleet/handbook/company/communications.md

 Windows and Linux devices are available upon request for team members in product and engineering.
 (See [Buying other new equipment](#buying-other-new-equipment).)

 ### Buying other new equipment
 At Fleet, we [spend company money like it's our own money](https://fleetdm.com/handbook/business-operations#spending-company-money).
-If you need equipment above and beyond those standard guidelines, you can request new equipment by creating a GitHub issue in fleetdm/fleet and attaching the `#g-business-operations`.
-Please include a link to the requested equipment (including any specs), the reason for the request, and a timeline for when the device is needed.
+If you need equipment above and beyond those standard guidelines, [create an equipment request](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-business-operations&projects=&template=equipment-request.md&title=%F0%9F%92%BB+Equipment+request) with the #g-business-operations tag.

+Once a request is received, the Head of Business Operations  will assess its necessity and check the Fleet Warehouse for available devices.
+The request is then sent to the CEO for final approval and [shipping](https://fleetdm.com/handbook/ceo#request-equipment-from-fleet-it).

 ### Tracking equipment
 When a device has been purchased, it's added to the [spreadsheet of company equipment](https://docs.google.com/spreadsheets/d/1hFlymLlRWIaWeVh14IRz03yE-ytBLfUaqVz0VVmmoGI/edit#gid=0) where we keep track of devices and equipment, purchased by Fleet.